Research indicates patient outcomes are just as good under female physicians, and women doctors also have better interactions with their patients.

 For many women in the field, the pressure to balance work and family obligations may affect the specialties they pursue, the hours they work, and how their colleagues perceive them.

-Compared to men in academic medicine, women report facing higher levels of both gender bias and sexual harassment in the field.
+Compared to men in academic medicine, women report facing higher levels of both

 “Unfortunately, I think you will be hard pressed to find a female physician who has not encountered some form of gender bias, discrimination, or harassment,” Dr. Ersilia DeFilippis, an internal medicine resident at Brigham and Women’s Hospital in Massachusetts, told Healthline.

 “Sources of bias can include not only our colleagues and other healthcare providers, but often patients and their families.
-As a medical student, I was kissed by a patient, who similarly made inappropriate comments toward me,” DeFilippis said, referencing an encounter that she described in greater detail in an essay published last month in JAMA Internal Medicine.
+As a medical student, I was kissed by a patient, who similarly made inappropriate comments toward me,” DeFilippis said, referencing an encounter that she described in greater detail in an

 “Some of these experiences are referred to by some as forms of benevolent sexism, namely that women are complimented based on stereotypes, rather than insulting them,” she continued.
 “For example, a woman is not promoted or asked to participate in a committee because she just had a new child, and leadership assumes that she will not have the time.”